Introduction to the Shell and Command Line on Oracle Linux

 ls -l temp/

-21. Rename the temp directory using the mv command.
+21. Rename the temp directory.

 mv temp temp2